GluuFederation/flex/docs/openbanking/jans-cli.md

 ## Introduction

-Jans-cli is a command line interface to configure the Janssen software and it supports both interactive and command-line options for configuration.
+Jans-cli is a command-line interface to configure the Janssen software and it supports both interactive and command-line options for configuration.

 Jans-cli calls the Jans-Config-API to perform various operations.
 During Janssen installation, the installer creates a client to use Jans Config API.
 Jans-cli uses this client to call Jans Config API.